toonvank/toonvank.github.io/index.md

 Hi!
 I am a student Bachelor Applied Computer Sciences at [PXL University Hasselt](https://www.pxl.be/), Belgium.
 Graduated with an associates degree in Programming in 2023.

-[Contact me](/contact) if you have any questions or want to get in touch

 ## Associates Degree Programming

-During my associates degree there was mainly a focus on .NET, specifically C#, [.NET MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui)
+During my associates degree there was mainly a focus on .NET, specifically C#

 During my 6 month internship at [PrintSimple](https://www.printsimple.eu/) i learned PHP Content Management Systems like Drupal & Laravel, where i created a Project Tracking Platform in Laravel

+## Bachelors Degree Programming

+During my associates degree there was mainly a focus on Java Spring, node development I chose to continue my studies due to the fact i want to delve deeper into different concepts besides the programming itself, such as Docker, Design Patterns, Linux to elevate my skills besides what i've learnt from my associates degree

 ## Studies